juselara1/dmae/docs/source/installation.md

 pip install dmae
 ```

-*(optional) If you have an environment with the nvidia drivers and CUDA, you can isntead run:*
+*(optional) If you have an environment with the nvidia drivers and CUDA, you can instead run:*

 ```sh
 pip install dmae-gpu